Sourcing and using ingredients

 What documentation is required when sourcing from uncertified operations?

 OTCO clients that source organic agricultural inputs (ingredients, products, etc.) through uncertified operations must maintain documentation that verifies the materials’ organic status back to the last certified handler.
 Collecting documentation from the uncertified supply chain not only helps verify the integrity of your ingredients, but it also helps to identify operations that are either knowingly or inadvertently performing activities requiring certification.
+Please note, brokers and traders of live animals (livestock) are required to be fully certified, a valid organic certificate is required in place of an affidavit.

 Certified operations are required to: